MontFerret/ferret/README.md

 ### Environment

 In order to use all Ferret features, you will need to have Chrome either installed locally or running in Docker.
-For ease of use we recommend to run [Chromium inside a Docker container](https://github.com/MontFerret/chromium):
+For ease of use, we recommend to running Chromium inside a Docker container.
+You can probably use most Chromium-based headless images, but we've put together [an image that's ready to go](https://github.com/MontFerret/chromium):

 ```sh
 docker pull montferret/chromium
 docker run -d -p 9222:9222 montferret/chromium
 ```

-But if you want to see what's happening during query execution, just start your Chrome with remote debugging port:
+If you'd rathersee what's happening during query execution, just start launch Chrome from your host with the remote debugging port set:

 ```sh
 chrome.exe --remote-debugging-port=9222